classicemmaeasy/Curacel-Claim-Assistant/readme.md

 - Receives document_id and user question.

-- Waits 2 seconds (as instructed).

-- Internally overrides any user question to "What medication is used and why?"

 - Retrieves the stored structured data.

 - Sends context + question to the LLM for reasoning.